AlexAegis/rx_bevy/readme.md

 - [Git LFS](https://git-lfs.github.com/)
 - [Latest Rust Stable](https://rustup.rs/)

-### What is that `package.json` file doing here?

-Remark, the markdown formatter I use is JS based, and my configuration is a JavaScript package.

 ### `cargo-make` tasks

 - `cargo make all` to run everything that could make ci fail (Everything below)